Here are some tips to reap the benefits of having multiple different vendors and avoid the difficulties of managing them

 Other benefits could include access to the latest innovation way outside your field of expertise or simply a wide range of helping hands to choose from with an extensive knowledge pool.
 But there's also the risk of bloat, or creating an intangible tangle of companies that are difficult to manage.

-CIO UK looked at the best ways to ensure that multi-vendor outsourcing results in making cost savings while creating a diverse service hub of skills to support a range of business needs.
+Luckily there are some steps you can take to make this less of a challenge.
+CIO UKlooks at the best ways to ensure multi-vendor outsourcing results in cost savings while also creating a diverse service hub of skills to support business needs.

 Tom is Online Editor of CIO UK.
 He studied English Literature and History at Sussex University before gaining a Masters in Newspaper Journalism from City University.
 Tom is particularly interested in the public sector and the ethical implications of emerging technologies.